silverstripe/silverstripe-realme/README.md

 ### MTS Messaging Test Environment
 - Add this module to your composer requirements
 - Fill out complete the MTS checklist to start development
-- Obtain access to Real Me and the Shared Workspace for MTS public/private development keys.
+- Obtain access to RealMe and the Shared Workspace for MTS public/private development keys.
 - Download the ["Integration Bundle Assert MTS"](https://see.govt.nz/realme/realme/Library/Forms/Library.aspx) from https://see.govt.nz/realme/realme/Library/Forms/Library.aspx
-- Run the Real Me build task to create the directores and the metadata files for MTS (coming soon)
+- Run the RealMe build task to create the directores and the metadata files for MTS (coming soon)
 - unpack the certificates into vendor/simplesamlphp/simplesamlphp/cert (create if not present)
     - mts_mutual_ssl_idp.cer
     - mts_mutual_ssl_sp.cer